jamiemccrindle/async-iterator-benchmarks/docs/BLOG.md

 | reduce    | Native           | 19,129.27 per second |

 Interestingly Typescript transpilation results in a 50% slowdown while Babel is quite close to native performance.
 Babel requires the inclusion of the `regenerator-runtime` from Facebook.

+_JR: Sadface for TypeScript :wink:_

+_JR: It's a great post!
+Do you want to have some kind of roundup?
+"I'm using async iterators because I find it easier to understand the code".
+Or something?_